My Mercedes Benz

 There are a few ways to lower the operating temperature of your Mercedes engine by the use of at least two coolant additives that can lower the engine temperature resulting in a more efficiently operating car.
 One is Water Wetter (WW), the other is Purple Ice (PI).
 Use of both products is explored here.

-Red Line Water Wetter and Royal Purple's Purple Ice is designed to provide improved metal wetting and excellent corrosion inhibition when added to plain water, distilled water with or without a glycol coolant.
+I am a bit put off by the 'oil-like' substance produced by WW, so I switched to a product made by called Purple Ice made by Calumet Branded Products in Texas.
+It is designed to provide improved metal wetting and excellent corrosion inhibition when added to distilled water with or without a glycol coolant.
 The most poorly maintained system in an automobile is usually the cooling system.

 Both WW and PI are wetting agents for engine cooling systems that reduce coolant temperatures by as much as 30°F. Both liquid products can be used to provide rust and corrosion protection in plain water for conventional cars or racing engines, which provide much better heat transfer properties than glycol-based antifreeze.
 Or they can be added to new or used antifreeze to improve the heat transfer of ethylene and propylene glycol systems.
 Both are designed for modern aluminum, cast iron, copper, brass, and bronze systems.